CROSS-PLATFORM AGENT IDENTITY PROTOCOL

 01

-Generate a key pair and register with the identity registry.
-The agent receives a signed AIT (Agent Identity Token) — a registry-signed passport using JWT and EdDSA.
+Generate an Ed25519 keypair and create the agent identity.
+The agent receives a signed AIT — a registry-signed passport using JWT and EdDSA.

 02